 Last year, about 160 riders raised more than $25,000.

 Berkshire County Kids' Place will feature a raffle for a chance to win a $5,000 vacation voucher through the Berkshire Travel Group.
-The raffle drawing will take place the day of the
+The raffle drawing will take place the day of the race.
+Tickets for the raffle will cost $10 each and can be purchased at Berkshire County Kids' Place & Violence Prevention Center, Inc.

 For more information, (413) 499-2800.